-Frameworks
+Frameworks — GDPR

-Build Trust and Grow Confidently in the EU and UK
+Build trust and grow confidently in the EU and UK.

 The General Data Protection Regulation (GDPR) sets strict legal requirements for how businesses handle personal data of EU and UK citizens.
 If your business operates in these regions—or plans to—it must comply with GDPR to stay competitive, build trust, and avoid major fines.